cytomining/CytoTable/docs/source/contributing.md

 We publish source code by using [GitHub Releases](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases) available [here](https://github.com/cytomining/CytoTable/releases).
 We publish Python packages through the [Python Packaging Index (PyPI)](https://pypi.org/) available [here](https://pypi.org/project/cytotable/).

-### Publishing Process
+### Release Publishing Process

 There are several manual and automated steps involved with publishing CytoTable releases.
 See below for an overview of how this works.

-1. Prepare a release in a code contribution which utilizes the command [`poetry version ...`](https://python-poetry.org/docs/cli/#version) to update the version (this updates `pyproject.toml` with automatically incremented versions under `version = "..."`).
+Notes about [semantic version](https://en.wikipedia.org/wiki/Software_versioning#Semantic_versioning) (semver) specifications:
+CytoTable semvers are controlled through [`poetry-dynamic-versioning`](https://github.com/mtkennerly/poetry-dynamic-versioning) which leverages [`dunamai`](https://github.com/mtkennerly/dunamai) to create version data based on [git tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging) and and commits.
+CytoTable release git tags are automatically applied through [GitHub Releases](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases) and related inferred changes from [`release-drafter`](https://github.com/release-drafter/release-drafter).

 1. Open a pull request and use a repository label for `release-<semver release type>` to label the pull request for visibility with [`release-drafter`](https://github.com/release-drafter/release-drafter) (for example, see [CytoTable#108](https://github.com/cytomining/CytoTable/pull/108) as a reference of a semver patch update).
-1. On merging the pull request for the release, a [GitHub Actions workflow](https://docs.github.com/en/actions/using-workflows) defined in `draft-release.yml` leveraging [`release-drafter`](https://github.com/release-drafter/release-drafter) will draft a release for maintainers to modify.
+1. On merging the pull request for the release, a [GitHub Actions workflow](https://docs.github.com/en/actions/using-workflows) defined in `draft-release.yml` leveraging [`release-drafter`](https://github.com/release-drafter/release-drafter) will draft a release for maintainers to modify as needed (double checking on the prepared git tag and content).
 1. Make modifications as necessary to the draft GitHub release, then publish the release.
 1. On publishing the release, another GitHub Actions workflow defined in `publish-pypi.yml` will run to build and deploy the Python package to PyPI (utilizing the earlier modified `pyproject.toml` semantic version reference for labeling the release).